maglkp/maglkp.github.io/index.md

 ## PCA needed 25 components to capture 95 percent of the variance
 ```

 As we can see PCA using the default threshold of 95% of variance gives very satisfactory results reducing the number of covariates to 25 so less than half of the original number.
 Since the model used is random forest no further refinements on the data is needed.
 That is, the final accuracy and robustness can surely be improved further by including additional preparation steps but is not needed to get really decent results in this particular case.

+## Training the model
 Below is a code snippet that will perform the training and present the final model.

 ```r